blakeb211/ames-housing/README.md

 # What
 - Demonstate machine learning techniques and concepts on the Ames housing dataset.

+# Why
+- Demonstrate knowledge obtained from the resources at the bottom to a popular dataset.

 # Plan
 1. Ingestion
 1. Exploration